emmercm/www/src/blog/_shell-command-throttling.md

 I abuse [my dotfiles](https://github.com/emmercm/dotfiles).
 I put a lot of commands in them that I probably shouldn't, making the time to launch a new terminal quite high.
 But I know that everything I want is initialized and ready to go every time:

-- Additional directories are added
+- Additional directories are added to my `$PATH`
-- Tools are sourced (Homebrew, Bun, pyenv, etc.)
+- Tool scripts are sourced (Homebrew, Bun, pyenv, etc.)
 - Language-specific env vars are set (`GOROOT`, `GOPATH`, `JAVA_HOME`, `NVM_DIR`, `VOLTA_HOME`, `PYENV_ROOT`, etc.)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwNjk5ODM1OF19
+eyJoaXN0b3J5IjpbNDYxMTYwOTUzXX0=
 -->